Trusts and Foundations

 National Lottery Community Fund

+These local Trusts and others that prefer not to be named have been supporting our services for several years.
 To all of you, a very big thank you for supporting not just our core services, but also the hydro-pool extension that has enabled us to take this therapy to the next level.

 Frank Branston Charitable Trust

-We want to extend a big thank you to the Frank Branston Charitable Trust, managed by the Bedfordshire and Luton Community Foundation, for their incredible support of our hydrotherapy service.
+We would like to extend a big thank you to this Trust, managed by the Bedfordshire and Luton Community Foundation, for their support of our hydrotherapy service.
+This has enabled us to continue providing this essential therapy to our members, several of whom are experiencing a better quality of life, and greater confidence in their daily lives.

 The Amateurs Trust